 Enrollment and registration will be completed by Rochelle Adam, our EMIS Coordinator.
-Please contact her before arriving to verify she is available at your preferred day and time.
+Please contact her before arriving to verify she is available on your preferred day and time.
 You may contact her at: (740) 599-6116 Ext.
-3245 or E-Mail at firstname.lastname@example.org.
+3245 or E-Mail at email@example.com.
 You can mail them to the school administration office or physically deliver the forms to the administration office between the hours of 8 a.m. and 3 p.m.

 The following is the initial information needed from parents: